 Bartlett Pickleball Courts

-Bartlett Pickleball Courts are the City of Bartlett's first dedicated outdoor pickleball facility and have been designed by DALHOFF THOMAS design studio.
-This new complex is currently under construction at Shadowlawn Park, which is located next to the Bartlett Ninth Grade Academy on Shadowlawn Road (click here for directions on Google Maps).
-Once completed, this facility will provide six lighted courts for public use.
-Due to weather delays this project's estimated completion date is in the 2nd quarter of 2021.
+Bartlett Pickleball Courts represent the City of Bartlett's first dedicated outdoor pickleball facility.
+This beautiful new facility has been designed by DALHOFF THOMAS design studio and built by ViktorHall Construction.
+The complex includes six lighted courts and is located at Shadowlawn Park, which is adjacent to the Bartlett Ninth Grade Academy on Shadowlawn Road (click here for directions on Google Maps).

 This facility will be recognized as one of the premier outdoor pickleball facilities in the Greater-Memphis area.
 Use of the courts will be managed by the Athletics Division of the Parks & Recreation Department in order to best serve the growing demand for access to pickleball facilities by Bartlett citizens.
 Court usage will be scheduled to include a balance of open play opportunities, clinics, special events, professional lessons**, and tournaments.

 **Professional lessons will only be permitted by accredited teaching professionals who have been approved and authorized by the City of Bartlett as contracted instructors.
 Anyone who desires to become a contract instructor for the City of Bartlett may contact Parks Administration at (901) 385-5590.

 Just like any sport or athletic endeavor, care must be taken to avoid overexertion or injury when participating in pickleball.

 A few key components include: choosing and wearing proper footwear and attire, adequate warm-up prior to play, knowing your limits, don't play on rain-soaked courts, and cooling down after your done for the day.